 has touched every ref (e.g., because you are cloning a repository to make a backup).

-useful to restrict recursive submodule initialization from an untrusted repository.
-Any protocol not mentioned
+Useful to restrict recursive submodule initialization from an untrusted repository.

-A Git project normally consists of a working directory with a ".git" subdirectory at the top level.
-The .git
+A Git project normally consists of a working directory with a ".git" subdirectory at the top level

 project, an "index" file which links that history to the current contents of the working tree, and named pointers

 into that history such as tags and branch heads.

 The object database contains objects : blobs, which hold file data; trees, which point to blobs

 and other trees to build up directory hierarchies; and commits, which each reference a single tree and some number of parent commits.